-This is a full field event of 156 golfers.
-However, with this being a Pro-Am format that is set to play over three different courses, it also has an unusual cut criterion.
-Barring injury or disqualification, every player in the field will get to play each course once, meaning there will be no cut until after Saturday.
-On Saturday, the top 70 and ties will all get to play the final day, unless more than 78 golfers are tied at the end of the round, then only the top 60 and ties would move onto Sunday.
-It’s slightly confusing, but the gist of it is that your golfers will have to get themselves in a good spot if they want to play the final round.
+The Field this week is big at 156 golfers.
+However, with this being a Pro-Am format that is set to play over three different courses it also has an unusual cut criterion.
+Barring injury or DQ every player in the field will get to play each course once, meaning there will be no cut until Saturday.
+On Saturday the top 70 and ties will all get to play the final day, unless more than 78 golfers are tied at the end of the round, then only the top 60 and ties would move on to Sunday.
+It’s slightly confusing but the just of it is your golfers will have three days to get themselves in a good spot if they want to play the last day.

-As for the actual field, it is a tad worse than last week, but still carries some big names.
-Patrick Reed, Zach Johnson and Phil Mickelson (questionable) will all be in attendance.
-With a larger field, there are plenty of names near the bottom who you should familiarize yourself with before constructing your roster.
+As for players, this field is a tad weaker than last week, but still carries some big names.
+Patrick Reed, Zach Johnson and Phil Mickelson (making his season debut) will all be in attendance.
+With a larger field there’s plenty of names near the bottom who you should familiarize yourself with before deciding to use in fantasy.

 PGA West—Palm Springs, California

-The tournament this week will be played over a total of three courses with the home course — and the course being used to decide a champion on Sunday — being the TPC Stadium Course.
-It should first be noted that only one of these courses (La Quinta) was used in the rotation prior to 2016 which makes looking at past results this week not as relevant, but still useful as there are some similarities between all the courses at PGA West.
-All are par 72s with traditional layouts that feature four par 5s and four par 3s.
-Additionally, while the Stadium Course can stretch to 7,300 yards, expect all three courses to play somewhere in the vicinity of 7,000-7,150 yards for the week, making distance a non-factor for most pros.
-Players can be very aggressive here, and judging by the winning score of -25 last year, they will need to be.
+The tournament this week will be played over a total of three courses with the home course—and the course being used to decide a champion on Sunday—being the TPC Stadium Course.
+It should first be noted that only one of these courses (La Quinta) was used in the rotation in the previous couple of years which makes looking at past results this week somewhat meaningless.
+The good news is that there’s still some similarities between all three courses.
+All are par 72’s with traditional layouts that feature four par 5’s and four par 3’s.
+Additionally, while the Stadium course can stretch to 7300 yards, expect all three courses to play somewhere in the vicinity of 7000-7150 yards for the week, making distance a non-factor for most pros.

 Last 5 winners